NBA Rumors: Phoenix Suns Could Trade For Jeff Teague If Jimmy Butler Trade Becomes 3-Way Deal, Per ‘ESPN’

 The latest word from the NBA rumor mill suggests that the Phoenix Suns currently aren’t a prime candidate to acquire Jimmy Butler via trade.
-However, it appears that the Suns could reenter the conversation if Minnesota tries dealing the disgruntled forward/guard to the Miami Heat for Goran Dragic, thus making the Timberwolves’ current starting point guard, Jeff Teague, available for trade.
+However, it appears that the Suns could reenter the conversation if Minnesota tries dealing the disgruntled forward/guard to the Miami Heat for Goran Dragić, thus making the Timberwolves’ current starting point guard, Jeff Teague, available for trade.

 On Wednesday afternoon, ESPN’s Adrian Wojnarowski tweeted that Phoenix could still become a major player in the ongoing Jimmy Butler trade talks as a “potential third-team partner.”
-This would be contingent on the Timberwolves sending Butler to the Heat for Dragic, though in a subsequent tweet, Wojnarowski added that there has been “no communication” on the possibility of Teague or Dragic being involved in a potential three-way trade.
+This would be contingent on the Timberwolves sending Butler to the Heat for Dragić, though in a subsequent tweet, Wojnarowski added that there has been “no communication” on the possibility of Teague or Dragić being involved in a potential three-way trade.
 He did, however, suggest that things could change if Minnesota and Miami “go deeper” into trade talks.

 As further noted by Wojnarowski, the Miami Heat are currently the “most engaged” team in the running for Jimmy Butler, as there have been no updates so far from the camps of the Los Angeles Clippers and Brooklyn Nets.
 With that in mind, Bleacher Report wrote that the Phoenix Suns going for a point guard but not chasing directly after Butler would be a sensible move for the team, as Phoenix is expected by many to be among the worst in the NBA in 2018-19, especially when it comes to their lack of a starting-caliber point guard.
-Currently, journeyman Isaiah Canaan is the most likely choice to start, while second-round picks De’Anthony Melton and Elie Okobo could also be In contention for the starting point guard job.
+Currently, journeyman Isaiah Canaan is the most likely choice to start, while second-round picks De’Anthony Melton and Élie Okobo could also be in contention for the starting point guard job.

 The Suns could reportedly pursue a trade that would bring them point guard and former All-Star Jeff Teague: https://t.co/xVRSL7GMiW pic.twitter.com/Na7ix5WflM